mumudevx/design-patterns-via-csharp/README.md

 - Memento pattern is used when you want to save the state of an object to be able to restore it later.
 - Memento pattern is used when you need to restore the state of an object to a previous state.
 - Memento pattern is used when direct access to the state of an object would expose implementation details and break the object's encapsulation.

+## Observer
+- Observer pattern is a behavioral pattern that establishes a one-to-many dependency between objects.
+When one object (the subject) changes state, all its dependents (observers) are notified automatically.
+- Observer pattern is used when an object’s state changes need to be communicated to multiple other objects without tightly coupling them.
+- Observer pattern is used when you want to implement a publish-subscribe system where subscribers dynamically register and unregister with the publisher.
+- Observer pattern is used when you want to ensure that dependent objects stay consistent with the subject’s state in real-time.